pegros/PEG_LIST/help/sfpegProfileCmp.md

 Various styling options are also available, such as _Wrapping CSS_, _Display Size_, _Padding Size_,
 _Action Alignment_, _Inverse Mode?_ (for text color).

+_Note_: one of the possible valeus for the _Action Alignment_ property enables to set the action bar within the header section next to the title.
+This is useful to optimise vertical screen consumption.

 ### Metadata Configuration